 Running BMC Discovery has a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight, and agent-free.

 BMC Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
 In actuality, though, we aim BMC Discovery at datacenter discovery, and it is optimized to that purpose.
-For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations and so on.
-Any support for those that does exist is a side effect of our support for server-side discovery, and we are unlikely to invest in improving it.
+For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations, and so on.
+Any support for those that do exist is a side effect of our support for server-side discovery, and we are unlikely to invest in improving it.

 BMC Discovery uses a range of discovery techniques where appropriate.
 These include:

 - Network scanning (looking for services on well-known TCP and UDP ports on IP-reachable machines).

 - Remote command execution (looking at specific processes running on each node, querying package managers, and querying established inter-process communications mechanisms).